saqanj/Stocker/README.md

   - [Postman Docs](https://learning.postman.com/docs/introduction/overview/)

- # UI Description + Primary Actions
+ # Features / Minimum Viable Product Goals
-- A simple static.html page in the Front End Microservice is the project's front-end.
-The blog post is updated using Post from Postman with the blog-post generated from previous rest calls.
+- A simple static.html page in the Front End Microservice is the project's display of a minimum viable product successfully functioning.
+If execution directions are followed, the application should support the creation of a simple AI-Generated Stock Blog-Post on this HTML Front-End that you should be able to access in your browser!

 # Executing the Application
 - In order to proceed with this, ensure that you have at least 16GB Ram on your local machine.
 This project was tested using a Macbook Pro with an Apple Silicon M1 Chip and 16GB Ram.
 Another machine of similar or more specs would be required.
 On your local kubernetes cluster, create the following namspaces: